Posts

 Image

 Chronic viral shedding, a condition where the virus continues to be released from an individual's body long after the initial infection, has been observed in many infectious diseases, including COVID-19.
 In such cases, individuals may remain asymptomatic or experience only mild symptoms while the virus persists.
-It remains detectable in repeated tests over an extended period and can still infect others even in nasal swab is negative.
+It remains detectable in repeated tests over an extended period and can still infect others even in nasal swab is negative (which happens quite often ).
 This was evident in our study.
 Recent research by Conway et al. (2024) highlights the possibility of chronic SARS-CoV-2 infection, extending over several months and potentially years.
 Other studies have documented prolonged asymptomatic infections and extended viral shedding in moderate to severe beyond hospital discharge.
-Analysis of sequencing data on UK samples taken between 2 November 2020 and 15 August 2022 lead to estimates that 0.1–0.5% of infections may become persistent with typically rebounding high viral loads and last for at least 60 da
+Analysis of sequencing data on UK samples taken between 2 November 2020 and 15 August 2022 lead to estimates that 0.1–0.5% of infections may become persistent with typically rebounding high viral load

 Navigating the Tripledemic: JN.1, RSV, and Flu Update